aws/amazon-codeguru-jupyterlab-extension/README.md

 ## Amazon CodeGuru JupyterLab Extension

 Amazon CodeGuru extension for [JupyterLab](https://jupyterlab.readthedocs.io/en/stable/) and [SageMaker Studio](https://aws.amazon.com/sagemaker/studio/).
-This extension runs scans on your notebook files and provides security recommendations and quality improvements to machine learning methods.
+This extension runs scans on your notebook files and provides security recommendations and quality improvements to your code.

 ## Requirements